mattyradiuk/Shootout/README.md

 I try to keep the playable teams and their respective ratings reasonably current, all of the ratings are my opinion only.

-The full lineup of teams is below in order of rating.
+The full lineup of teams is below in order from best to worst.

 1. Barcelona **85**
 2. Real Madrid **84**